65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 Some friends want to hike while others want to booze it up.
 There are weekend shopping trips, Big City Christmas Lights Displays, and relaxing spa trips.

-A couples retreat will differ from that of a girl’s or a guy’s weekend trip.
-Your church group friends’ interests might differ from your mastermind group of friends.
+A couples retreat will differ from a girl’s or a guy’s weekend trip.
+Your church group friends’ interests might vary from your mastermind group of friends.

 Identify who is going on the trip.
 Collect names, emails, and phone numbers for easy communication.